 Well, unscheduled absences from work affect both the employers and the employees.

 Employers are often left understaffed in the workplace when employees start making excessive unexcused absences.
-It heightens up the employers' liabilities in the form of additional labour costs which they need to endure for covering up the absent employees missed work hours.
+It heightens employers' liabilities in the form of additional labour costs which they need to endure for covering up the lost productivity due to the absent employees missed work hours.

 Not only this but it also increases the workload on the remaining workforce which later turns up as workplace dissatisfaction and other such related issues.